 What We Like

-Lightspeed Restaurant is a cloud-based, all-in-one iPad POS that regularly lands on our best restaurant POS systems list.
-With multiple options for integrated payment processing and a do-it-yourself installation, Lightspeed Restaurant is equipped to support restaurants of all types.
-All the features you need are present, from complex menu modifiers and ingredient-level inventory to check splitting, offline payments, and an integrated KDS.
-A few of these features come with additional monthly fees, however, which lowered Lightspeed’s score.
-It was also dinged for not having a free plan.
-Overall, Lightspeed received a 4.36 out of 5 in our review.
+Lightspeed Restaurant is a cloud-based, all-in-one iPad POS that regularly lands on our list of the best restaurant POS systems.
+With multiple hardware configurations and do-it-yourself installation, Lightspeed Restaurant is equipped to support restaurants of all types.
+All the features you need are present, from complex menu modifiers and ingredient-level inventory to check splitting, offline payments, and an integrated kitchen display system (KDS).

 - Subscription plans*:

-- Essentials – $69
+- Starter – $69

-- Plus – $189
+- Essentials – $189

-- Pro – $399
+- Premium – $399

 - Enterprise – Custom quote

-*Prices are lower for users who pay fees annually and enroll in Lightspeed Payments
+* Prices are lower for users who pay fees annually and enroll in Lightspeed Payments.

-- One-time Installation fees: None
+- One-time Installation fee: None

 Square for Restaurants: Best Free iPad Restaurant POS